easybuilders/easybuild/docs/Hooks.rst

 for future (re-)installations.

 EasyBuild does however store an additional copy of the easyconfig file which includes any modifications that were done dynamically, for example by hooks.
-This copy also hardwires the subtoolchains that were used for each dependency.
+If subtoolchains were used to resolve dependencies, they will also be hardwired in this copy.

 This "*reproducible easyconfig*" is stored in the ``easybuild/reprod`` subdirectory of the software installation directory.